GenericMappingTools/gmt/doc_modern/rst/source/gallery/users_contrib_symbols/Cetacea.rst

     355.707   42.7543   0.17	 k
     ...

-Psxy can deal with several lon/lat formats.
+plot can deal with several lon/lat formats.
 All of this are accepted.
 The symbolsize field is optional, but if not provided you must specify a common size (used for all observations in this file) in the script with -Sksymbolname/simbolsize

 The symboltype field is also optional, k means custom symbol.
-Currently I can't pass different symbols to :doc:`psxy </psxy>` in the same file (I need split first the file) and must provide a unique symbolname in the script for all lines, so the interest of having this field is reduced.
+Currently I can't pass different symbols to :doc:`plot </plot>` in the same file (I need split first the file) and must provide a unique symbolname in the script for all lines, so the interest of having this field is reduced.
 Probably I'm missing something.
-You can also add other fields like font, angle, position or a last field with a short remembering note in a text line, they are ignored by :doc:`psxy </psxy>` but you could pass it to :doc:`pstext </pstext>`.
+You can also add other fields like font, angle, position or a last field with a short remembering note in a text line, they are ignored by :doc:`plot </plot>` but you could pass it to :doc:`text </text>`.

 Take a look at the pics (.png) and choose the symbols that you want.
 No installation needed, simply browse the directory symbols and copy the files with extension .def having the same